Trump Denies Paying North Korea For Otto Warmbier

 “Otto Warmbier was mistreated by North Korea in so many ways, including his wrongful conviction and harsh sentence, and the fact that for 16 months they refused to tell his family or our country about his dire condition they caused.
 No, the United States owes them nothing.
 They owe the Warmbier family everything,” Sen. Rob Portman told Fox News.

-Fox News also reported that last year, the Trump administration was able to bring three American prisoners held by North Korea back home.
-Kim Dong Chul, Tony Kim, and Kim Hak Song were safely returned to the U.S. last May in “good health.”
+Fox News also reported that last year, the Trump administration was able to safely bring three American prisoners held by North Korea back to the U.S. Kim Dong Chul, Tony Kim, and Kim Hak Song were returned to the U.S. last May in “good health.”